0

 CAMO KITTIES A tote shelter is more clandestine.
 If a cat shelter has to be in a publicly accessible area, then theft or vandalism may be a concern.
 A plastic tote can be made to not attract attention and become a target as much.
 This can also be useful if the kitties and their hiding places need to stay hidden from the prying eyes of landlords, HOAs, neighborhood associations or nosy neighbors.

 CONSTRUCTION DETAILS The shelter consists of an outer shell and an inner box.
 The outer shell is a 20 gallon tote with a latching lid and the inner box is custom made from 1 inch thick rigid foam board insulation.
 The insulation box is precision cut and shaped to fit the tote exactly.
-Additional stabilizer panels at the tops of three sides keep it from moving / rocking within the tote.
+Additional stabilizer “wings” at the tops of three sides keep it from moving / rocking within the tote.
 The box is very sturdy and assembled using strong weather-resistant adhesive.
-All outside seams are additionally taped with extremely tough, 17 mil all-weather tape to provide further structure and eliminate any residual heat loss at the joints.
+All outside seams are additionally taped with extremely tough, 17 mil all-weather tape to provide further rigidity and eliminate any residual heat loss at the joints.
 The box lid is kept in place by a groove that is cut around the perimeter, and the box is made precisely the right height so its lid is gently pushed down for a good seal when the tote lid is closed and latched.

 The shelter features a 6.5 inch diameter round opening, nestled into the recess in the tote wall, so the tote lid provides overhang and protection from falling rain.
-The opening is high enough that the rain hitting the ground won't splash back up and into the shelter (especially if the shelter sits on bricks, see below), but is still very comfortable for an average cat to get in or out of.
+The opening is high enough that the rain hitting the ground won't splash back up and into the shelter (especially if the shelter sits on bricks, see below), but is still very comfortable for a cat to get in or out of.

 WHAT YOU WILL NEED == Bedding == generally, for these type of shelters, it is recommended to use a natural bedding material such as straw.
 Cats love to burrow and nest in straw and the straw insulates them and wicks moisture away from their bodies.
-Do make sure it is straw and not hay (important)!
+You have to make sure it is straw and not hay (important)!
 Non-chopped straw is best.
-The shelter should be filled with straw about 1/3 to 1/2 high and the straw should be checked and fluffed regularly and replaced occasionally.
-We are able to ship straw with the shelter, if you make the appropriate selection above.
+The shelter should be filled with straw about 1/4 to 1/3 high and the straw should be checked and fluffed regularly and replaced occasionally.

-== Bricks == The shelter can be placed on the ground as is, but we recommend placing it on four bricks so it is lifted off the ground.
-If the shelter is placed in a location with high winds, then you may also want to place some bricks on top of the shelter to weigh it down.
+== Bricks (or similar) == The shelter can be placed on the ground as is, but we recommend lifting it off the ground a bit to keep it away from the cold ground, bugs, moisture and splashing rain.
+The easiest to accomplish this is by placing the shelter on four bricks.
+You may also want to place some bricks or other weight on top of the shelter to weigh it down and make it more stable.
 Additionally if a tarp is used then more bricks should be used to weigh down the tarp as well.
+See product pictures for example setups.

 == (Optional) Tarp == Some caretakers like to drape an additional tarp over the shelter, weighing it down with bricks.
-This adds another insulating and waterproof layer and is especially useful if the shelter is in an exposed location.
+This is especially useful in harsh winters or when the shelter is in an exposed location, as it adds another insulating, waterproof and stabilizing layer.
 It also can make the shelter blend in more with its environment.
-We are able to ship the shelter with an included tarp, if you make the appropriate selection above.
+(See the product picture -- BTW, apologies for the AI generated winter image of the shelter with tarp 😳 As soon as we get a real-life picture of a tarped up shelter in a wintery location, we will replace it.)

-MIND THE SHIPPING COST We want to be fully transparent on this, as depending on your location, the shipping cost may seem high.
-It's not us, it's the carrier.
-The shelter is quite light, but it ships in a 24x19x17 box.
-This size package falls under "dimensional weight", which means that the weight is irrelevant and we will be billed by the cubic inch instead.
-You can check the shipping cost to your area by starting the checkout process and entering your address (The silver lining of "dimensional weight" is that this allows us to offer shipping the shelter with bedding and tarp, at no additional shipping charge.)
+NOTE ON SHIPPING COST The shelter is quite light, but it ships in a 23x19x16 box.
+This size package falls under "dimensional weight", which means that the weight becomes irrelevant and the parcel will be billed by the cubic inch instead.
+This is why, depending on your location, the shipping cost may seem high.
+(You can check the shipping cost to your area by starting the checkout process and entering your address.)
+Ultimately, we believe that given the quality of engineering and workmanship and the "turnkey" nature of our shelters, our Purricane Vault is a great deal shipped anywhere in the country.

 LOCAL PICKUP If you're in the SF Bay Area, you can pick up the shelter from us directly (pickup is in San Francisco proper) and save on shipping cost altogether.